How to Create an Introduction Email Template for Sales Outreach

 When Personal Rapport is Essential

 There are instances when establishing a personal connection upfront is crucial, such as when dealing with high-stakes business opportunities or sensitive client relationships.
-In these scenarios, relying solely on a business email introducing yourself might seem too impersonal or detached.
+In these scenarios, relying solely on business email templates introducing yourself might seem too impersonal or detached.
 Opting for a face-to-face meeting or a personal phone call, where tone and nuance can be better conveyed, might be more appropriate to express enthusiasm and build trust from the outset.

 If Prior Communication Channels Have Been Established